Snow and ice to precede larger late-week storm in central, eastern US

 Western US storm to affect dozens of states east of Rockies late this week

-A cross-country storm bringing rain and snow to the West on Tuesday is expected to dip toward Texas on Thursday before tracking toward the Great Lakes region on Thursday night.
+A cross-country storm bringing rain and snow to the West on Wednesday is expected to dip toward Texas on Thursday before tracking toward the Great Lakes region late Thursday.

 This lead storm of a duo will be the smaller of the two for the latter part of the week.
-A coating to a couple of inches of wet snow are forecast from northern Iowa to northern Michigan.
+A coating to a couple inches of wet snow is forecast from eastern Nebraska to northern Michigan into Canada.

-As this large storm moves along, it will carry Pacific moisture and then tap into additional moisture from the Gulf of Mexico.
+As this large storm moves along, it will carry Pacific moisture and then tap into additional moisture from the Gulf.
 This setup is expected to produce a large swath of precipitation—from thunderstorms and heavy rain to snow and ice—across the central United States from Friday to Saturday.

-Severe thunderstorms are possible across eastern Oklahoma, northeastern Texas, far southeastern Kansas into parts of the lower Mississippi and Ohio valleys from Thursday into Friday.
+Severe thunderstorms are possible across eastern Oklahoma, northeastern Texas, far southeastern Kansas and into parts of the Mississippi and Ohio valleys from Thursday into Friday.

-Some of the rain will be heavy enough to lead to flash flooding in urban and poor drainage areas on Friday, especially from northeast Louisiana and western Mississippi to south-central Kentucky.
+Some of the rain will be heavy enough to lead to flash flooding in urban and poor drainage areas on Friday, especially from northeastern Louisiana and western Mississippi to south-central Kentucky.

 During the weekend, additional gusty to severe thunderstorms may affect portions of the Southeast.